elijah-atkins/elijah-atkins.github.io/README.md

         https://sprint-challenge-applied-javascript-seven.now.sh/
         https://sprint-challenge-advanced-css-flax.now.sh/

-[ ] create projectData.js to hold array with project info [ ] populate page with cards that contain links to github and the deployed projects [ ] populate with content
+[x] create projects.js to hold array with project info [x] populate page with cards that contain links to github and the deployed projects [x] populate with content
-[ ] use react-router-dom to update nav url
+[x] use react-router-dom to update nav url

 ### Skills page